camunda-community-hub/zeebe-cherry-runtime/README.md

     * `ZEEBE_ADDRESS`: Address where your cluster can be reached.
     * `ZEEBE_CLIENT_ID` and `ZEEBE_CLIENT_SECRET`: Credentials to request a new access token.
     * `ZEEBE_AUTHORIZATION_SERVER_URL`: A new token can be requested at this address, using the credentials.
-3. Run `Worker`
+3. Run the application

-### Connect to local Installation

-For a local installation (without authentication) you only need to set `ZEEBE_ADDRESS`

 ## Example

-Either you deploy `process.bpmn` or you design your own process with a service task with the `greet` job type.
+See different examples under src/test/resources/org.camunda.vercors.
+You have a folder per collection, and processes in the collection.

 # How to add a connector

 ## Principle
 Let's create a new connector in the Vercors project.
-In order to keep the project consistent, some view rule has to be followed.
+In order to keep the project consistent, some view rules has to be followed.
 The model is the collection message (org.camunida.vercors.message), and the worder SendMessageWorker.

 - The first level of the Vercors project is the collection name.
 Your connector must be attached in a collection, and may be under a sub collection.